 Category: Qawwali

-Mere Rashk-e Qamar: O My Envy of the Moon
+Mere Rashk-e Qamar: Envy of the Moon

 “Mere Rashk-e Qamar” is an Urdu ghazal that was penned by the Pakistani poet Fana Buland Shehri (?-1986) and performed as a qawwali in the 1980s by Ustad Nusrat Fateh Ali Khan (1948-1997).